Kernel Methods for Causal Functions: Dose, Heterogeneous, and Incremental Response Curves: Uniform consistency

-\textbf{Special case: Sobolev space.} For intuition, we relate the source condition and effective dimension to a familiar notion of smoothness in the Sobolev space.
-The restriction that defines an RKHS generalizes the restriction of higher order smoothness in a Sobolev space.
+For intuition, we relate the source condition and effective dimension to a familiar notion of smoothness in the Sobolev space.
+The restriction that defines an RKHS generalizes higher order smoothness in a Sobolev space.
 Indeed, certain Sobolev spaces are RKHSs.
 Let $\mathcal{W}\subset \mathbb{R}^p$.
 Denote by $\mathbb{H}_2^s$ the Sobolev space with $s>p/2$ derivatives that are square integrable.
-This space can be generated by the \textit{Mat\`ern} kernel.\footnote{As $s\rightarrow \infty$, the Mat\`ern kernel converges to the popular exponentiated quadratic kernel.} Suppose $\mathcal{H}=\mathbb{H}_2^s$ is chosen as the RKHS for estimation.
+This space can be generated by the Mat\`ern kernel, which converges to the popular exponentiated quadratic kernel as $s\rightarrow \infty$.
+Suppose $\mathcal{H}=\mathbb{H}_2^s$ is chosen as the RKHS for estimation.
 Suppose the measure $\nu$ supported on $\mathcal{W}$ is absolutely continuous with respect to the uniform distribution and bounded away from zero.
-If $\gamma_0\in \mathbb{H}_2^{s_0}$, then $c=s_0/s$ \citep{pillaud2018statistical}.
-Written another way, $[\mathbb{H}_2^{s}]^c=\mathbb{H}_2^{s_0}$.
+If $\gamma_0\in \mathbb{H}_2^{s_0}$, then $c=s_0/s$ \cite{pillaud2018statistical}.
+Written another way, $(\mathbb{H}_2^{s})^c=\mathbb{H}_2^{s_0}$.
 In this sense, $c$ precisely quantifies the additional smoothness of $\gamma_0$ relative to $\mathcal{H}$.
-Moreover, in this Sobolev space, $b=2s/p>1$ \citep{fischer2017sobolev}.
+Moreover, in this Sobolev space, $b=2s/p>1$ \cite{fischer2017sobolev}.
 The effective dimension is increasing in the input dimension $p$ and decreasing in the degree of smoothness $s$.
-The minimax optimal rate in Sobolev norm is $n^{-\frac{1}{2}\frac{c-1}{c+1/b}}=n^{-\frac{s_0-s}{2s_0+p}}$, which is achieved by kernel ridge regression with the rate optimal regularization $\lambda=n^{-\frac{1}{c+1/b}}=n^{-\frac{2s}{2s_0+p}}$.
+The minimax optimal rate in Sobolev norm is $n^{-(c-1)/\{2(c+1/b)\}}=n^{-(s_0-s)/(2s_0+p)}$, which is achieved by kernel ridge regression with the rate optimal regularization $\lambda=n^{-1/(c+1/b)}=n^{-2s/(2s_0+p)}$.
 Our analysis applies to Sobolev spaces over $\mathbb{R}^p$ as a special case; our results are much more general, allowing treatment and covariates to be in Polish spaces.